Funekyo/Ujiki/Documents/Basics of Zen Buddhism.md

 Dōgen (1200–1253), founder of the Sōtō school, studies in China and returns with a unique synthesis of seated meditation called *Zazen* (坐禅) and strict monastic discipline.

+---

+**Zazen** (坐禅) means “seated meditation”.

+> *“Tune into your body.
+Tune into your breath.
+Settle down.
+> Sway left and right, then sit upright like a rock.
+> Fathom the unfathomable.
+> How do you fathom the unfathomable?
+Fathomless!
+> This is the essential art of zazen.*
+>
+> *What's called zazen is the non-practice of meditation—
+> just so the dharma gate of joyful ease.”*
+>
+> — *Dōgen, Fukanzazengi*

 These days, “Zen” is as likely to brand a bar of soap or a minimalist furniture line as it is to describe a 13th-century Japanese monastic.

 If nothing else, its journey from *kōan* stories to consumer packaging proves the Buddha was right about impermanence.